Aryainguz/DevLance-V2/README.md

-Hey Team HackHurricance, Team The Xiting Way here!
+Hey Team HackHurricane, Team The Xiting Way here,

 **This is a NodeJS, ExpressJs, EJS, and MongoDB Project**